 I mean, those cheap ass players didn’t even have a Rewind button!
-And it’s what most average people could afford.
+And it was all most average people could afford.
 Back in the 80’s Sony Walkman’s were expensive.
-Compare that to what your music sounds like today, as an MP3 on an iPhone, or an inexpensive Android phone, played through the default earbuds, Walkman’s sounded like shit, too.
+And even compare that to what your music sounds like today, as an MP3 on an iPhone, or an inexpensive Android phone, played through the default earbuds, Walkman’s sounded like shit, too.

 I guarantee that the MP3 on the iPhone wins out.
 Hands down.

 Here is the thing: when MP3’s became super popular in the early 2000’s they were shitty sounding because they were encoded at 128kbps.
 This was due to the fact that we didn’t have gobs of hard drive space back then.
 We also didn’t have online Cloud storage and the fastest, consumer internet download speed one could get was 3Mbps – and keep in mind that most people were still on dialup connections.